-The federal government has committed to bringing 25,000 Syrian refugees to Canada over the coming weeks and months.
-Many of these will be children and youth, who will have a range of physical, emotional and mental health needs.
+Many of the Syrian refugees that have recently come to Canada are children and youth, who have a range of physical, emotional and mental health needs.

 Caring for Kids New to Canada is a comprehensive resource for people who work with immigrant and refugee children, youth and families.
 Developed by the Canadian Paediatric Society with input from a range of experts and organizations, the site has evidence-based information on medical conditions, mental health, child development, and much more.
 It also has a range of tools, checklists and links to local resources.

 Among the many health issues covered on the site are:

 - Medical assessment of immigrant and refugee children and Electronic checklists for medical assessment

 - Symptoms, signs and clinical problems: A tool for differential diagnosis

 - Oral health screening

 - Post-Arrival Tuberculosis Assessment of Syrian Refugee Children